Snoopy2002/MandarinPython/githubreadme.txt

-Sympy1.py is to introduce sympy, the sympify command and factoring with sympy Turtlelabs.py are the labs that students will gradually develop in class Turtleenhance.py adds the drawing feature to the turtle program after the shapes are drawn
+Sympy1.py is to introduce sympy, the sympify command and factoring with sympy Turtlelabs.py are the labs that students will gradually develop in class Turtleenhance.py adds the drawing feature to the turtle program after the shapes are drawn Geometry.py works as a simple regular polygon drawer and it allows user to draw SSS/SAS/ASA/AAS triangles